 USHPA Rating Program

 To help pilots track their progress, USHPA has developed a five-level rating program, completely described in SOP 12-02 Pilot Proficiency System .
-The programs for hang glider and paraglider pilots share many common skills, though some are specific to the type of wing.
+The programs for hang glider, paraglider, and speedwing pilots share many common skills, though some are specific to the type of wing.
 As a rough guideline, this is what the various rating levels mean:

 This rating identifies a student who has demonstrated the basic ability to fly in a straight line.
 The beginner pilot is not yet ready to go out flying independently, but can take off, fly straight and land.
 She also understands the basics of glider setup and breakdown.